Abbe98/soch-sparql-query-library/README.md

 # SOCH SPARQL Query Library

 This repository contains a collection of SPARQL queries made for Swedish Open Cultural Heritage/K-samsök.
-It comes with an basic API built for te SPARQL editor [Thor](https://github.com/Abbe98/thor).
+It comes with an basic API built for the SPARQL editor [Thor](https://github.com/Abbe98/thor).

 ## Adding your own query